-The Bible and Divorce: My Understanding
+The Bible and Divorce:

 When I was going through a divorce after twenty-five years of marriage, I experienced a dichotomy of responses from the church and other Christians.
 Typically, conservative churches focus on the law, particularly on Matthew 19 verse 9: “I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery.”

 There were no debates about the validity of neglect and abuse as grounds for divorce in any ancient Jewish literature, for the same reason that there are none about the oneness of God: these principles were unanimously agreed on.
 Rather than indicating that Jesus did not accept the validity of divorce for neglect and abuse, his silence about it highlights the fact that he did accept it, like all other Jews at that time.

 You, my brothers and sisters, were called to be free.
 But do not use your freedom to indulge the sinful nature; rather, serve one another humbly in love.
 For the entire law is fulfilled in keeping this one command: Love your neighbor as yourself.”
 (Galatians 5:13-14 (NIV)

 Unless otherwise noted, all contents © 2017 Linda M. Kurth.
 If you quote this blog, please cite and provide a link back.
 Thank you.

 Blended Family Traditions

 Divorce And Christmas